coltoneshaw/CS-Repro-Mattermost/README.md

 1. Modify the line in the `docker-compose.yml` file to be the version you want

-  You're just replacing the tag at the end, ths one is `7.7` for example.
+  You're just replacing the tag at the end, this one is `7.7` for example.
 It must be a version of Mattermost that exists on Docker.

   ```bash
   mattermost/mattermost-enterprise-edition:release-7.7